Cosmological parameter inference with Bayesian statistics: Conclusions and Discussion

 On the other hand, sometimes it is difficult to know, a priori, if multiple datasets are consistent with each other, or whether there could be one or more that are likely to be erroneous.
-Since there is usually this uncertainty, a way to know how useful a dataset may be is by introducing the hyperparameter method.
-These hyperparameters act as `weights' for every data set in order to take away data that does not seem to be consistent with the rest of them.
-Here, the key quantity to estimate the necessity of introducing hyperparameters to our model is given by the Bayesian evidence $P(D|H)$. \\
+Since there is usually this uncertainty, a way to know how useful a dataset is useful a dataset is may be by introducing the hyperparameter method.

+may be by introducing the hyperparameter method.
+These hyperparameters act as weights for every dataset in order to take away data that does not seem to be consistent with all of them.
+Here, the key quantity to estimate the necessity of introducing hyperparameters to our model is given by the Bayesian evidence $P(D|H)$.

 The estimation of the posterior distribution is a very computationally demanding process, since it requires a multidimensional exploration of the likelihood and prior.
-To carry out the exploration of the cosmological parameter space we focus on Markov Chain Monte Carlo methods with the Metropolis Hastings algorithm.
+To carry out the exploration of the cosmological parameter space, we focus on Markov Chain Monte Carlo methods with the Metropolis Hastings algorithm.
 A Markov process is a stochastic process (that aims to describe the temporal evolution of some random phenomenon) where the probability distribution of the immediate future state depends only on the present state.
 Any computational algorithm that uses random numbers is called Monte Carlo.
-Thus, the Metropolis Hastings algorithm uses a transition kernel to construct a sequence of points (called `chain') in the parameter space in order to evaluate the posterior distribution of said parameter.
-The generation of the elements in a Markov chain is probabilistic by construction and it depends on the algorithm we are working with.
-The MHA is the easiest algorithm used in Bayesian inference, however to explore complex posterior distributions more efficiently we provide a brief description of several samplers. \\
+Thus, the Metropolis Hastings algorithm uses a transition kernel to construct a sequence of points (called chain) in the parameter space in order to evaluate the posterior distribution of said parameter.
+The generation of the elements in a Markov chain is probabilistic by construction, and it depends on the algorithm we are working with.
+The MHA is the easiest algorithm used in Bayesian inference; however, to explore complex posterior distributions more efficiently, we provide a brief description of several samplers.